Quake-hit PNG struggles to assess damage

 "We have millions of kina (local currency) worth of property destroyed.
 We have people buried by debris, landslides."

-He added that a large crack had opened up at Komo airport, which services crucial nearby gas fields.
+Yuwi added that a large crack had opened up at Komo airport, which services crucial gas fields.

 Prime Minister Peter O'Neill tried to reach Hela on Tuesday but poor weather forced his helicopter to turn back.

-Impoverished PNG's economy is heavily dependent on its natural resources and he said the temporary closure of oil and gas fields in the area would be felt.
+Impoverished PNG's economy is heavily dependent on its natural resources and he said the temporary shut down of oil and gas fields in the area would have serious repercussions.

 "The closure of the oil fields and the gas fields is a concern to every one of us," he told reporters, adding that the country's National Executive Council would meet Wednesday to work out a plan of action.